-Amendments was to implement the important changes that were necessary in order to begin to reform and rebuild the United States to the envisioned status that was desired.
+Amendments were to implement the important changes that were necessary in order to begin to reform and rebuild the United States to the envisioned status that was desired.

 The Thirteenth Amendment was the Amendment that installed and legally abolished slavery in the United States.
 This was an important step in the unification of the north and south, as well as the progressive movement towards other legal